Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 TELEGRAM_WEBHOOK_URL=https://your-domain.com/webhooks/telegram

-You need a public HTTPS endpoint for webhook mode.
+Webhook mode requires a public HTTPS endpoint.
 Long-polling works fine for personal use without a domain.

 Group chat access is disabled by default.
-If you want Hermes responding in a Telegram group, add TELEGRAM_ALLOW_GROUPS=true and be aware that everyone in the group who is in your allowlist can issue commands.
+To enable it: add TELEGRAM_ALLOW_GROUPS=true and be aware that everyone in the group who is in your allowlist can issue commands.

 Discord